top of page

 Are you someone who believes those with untreated severe mental illness deserve better than a revolving door to the hospital and jail?

-Sign up below to receive updates on the status S.980 and H.1694, as the bills proceed toward passage through the Massachusetts legislature.
+Sign up below to receive updates on the status S.1115and H.1801, as the bills proceed toward passage through the Massachusetts legislature.

 bottom of page